Climate Change is a reality no one accepts

 Climate change is real.

 If you doubt this, you’re a denier and a contrarian.
 There’s no use in convincing you otherwise because your denial is not just about science—it’s political.
 You’re not interested in what is true or false about our climate because you’ve decided that there isn’t anything to worry about (despite all evidence).
 Your position on climate change has less to do with facts than it does with supporting your worldviews and beliefs.
-This makes it hard for anyone else to talk sense into you: if someone tries arguing with a denier, they’ll find that their efforts are fruitless—the other person doesn’t even want to listen.
+This makes it hard for anyone else to talk sense into you: if someone tries arguing with a denier, they’ll find their efforts fruitless—the other person doesn’t even want to listen.

 Climate change is accurate, and it’s happening now.
 There is no denying this fact.
 The best thing we can do for our planet and future generations is to work with urgency on solutions that will help us slow down climate change and adapt to its impacts.